sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-01-Analyzability.md

     }
 ```

 At this point, you can probably start to understand better the **syntax** of this above code.
-For instance, you may not realize that `theList` must be an instance variable, since it isn't defined within the scope of our function.
-You can pick out which variable is used for the return value.
+For instance, you may now realize that `theList` must be an instance variable, since it isn't defined within the scope of our function.
+You can pick out which variable is used as an accumulator for the return value.

 ## Understandability

-**Readability** is a necessary but insufficient condition for **Understandability**.
+**Understandability** is a measure of the extent to which the *semantics*, or meaning and intent, of the code can be understood.

 You may now be able to explain what the above function does syntactically:

 "The function loops through a list of integer-arrays.
 If the first value of an integer-array is 4, that array is added to a list of integer-arrays that we output later."

-But being able to understand this syntax doesn't tell you "what is this function's role in our entire software system."
+But being able to understand this syntax doesn't tell you "what is this function's role in our entire software system", and "why does this function exist".

 **Readability** *is a necessary but insufficient condition for* **Understandability**.
 That is, our code **cannot** be understandable if it isn't readable.
 However, just because our code is readable does not mean it is understandable.